-To address these and related matters, the Directorate for Geosciences (GEO) is re-launching the IUSE: GEOPATHS program, to create and support innovative and inclusive projects to build the future geoscience workforce.
-This program is one component in the National Science Foundation (NSF) Improving Undergraduate STEM Education (IUSE) initiative, which is a comprehensive,

-Foundation-wide effort to enhance the quality and effectiveness of the education of undergraduates in all of the STEM fields.
+To address these and related matters, the Directorate for Geosciences (GEO) is continuing the IUSE: GEOPATHS program, to create and support innovative and inclusive projects to build the future geoscience workforce.
+This program is one component in the National Science Foundation (NSF) Improving Undergraduate STEM Education (IUSE) initiative, which is a comprehensive, Foundation-wide effort to enhance the quality and effectiveness of the education of undergraduates in all of the STEM fields.
 The importance of the undergraduate experience for preparing both a diverse STEM workforce ready and equipped for innovation, and a STEM-literate public ready to support and benefit from the progress of science, is described in a number of key reports and documents.
-NSF plans to invest over \$100M in FY 2016 through coordinated investments across directorates within a coherent framework for improving undergraduate STEM learning.
 The IUSE Framework promotes new and exciting approaches to using research on STEM learning and education to address challenges across undergraduate STEM education, as well as within specific disciplines.
 The framework draws upon a knowledge base accumulated from decades of research, development, and best practices across the nation in STEM undergraduate education.
 NSF expects that investments within the IUSE portfolio will integrate theories and findings from education research with attention to the needs and directions of frontier science and engineering research.
 New knowledge about learning and implementation will be developed across all IUSE investments.

-Building on the FY 2015 effort, NSF-IUSE continues to serve as the framework for all investments in research and development that are critical for curricular improvement in undergraduate STEM education, within formal and informal learning environments.
-FY 2016 IUSE programs call for proposals to:
+Building on previous efforts, NSF-IUSE continues to serve as the framework for all investments in research and development that are critical for curricular improvement in undergraduate STEM education, within formal and informal learning environments.
+The current IUSE programs call for proposals to:

-- · use and build evidence about improved STEM instructional practices; - design and study innovative learning opportunities, including cyberlearning; - create, implement, and test program, curricular, course, and technology-driven models; - develop, implement, and test creative approaches for adoption of education research into disciplinary teachings; - · develop and validate assessments/metrics for undergraduate STEM learning and instructional practice; and, - conduct foundational research on issues of undergraduate STEM teaching and learning.
+- use and build evidence about improved STEM instructional practices; - design and study innovative learning opportunities, including cyberlearning; - create, implement, and test program, curricular, course, and technology-driven models; - develop, implement, and test creative approaches for adoption of education research into disciplinary teachings; - develop and validate assessments/metrics for undergraduate STEM learning and instructional practice; and, - conduct foundational research on issues of undergraduate STEM teaching and learning.

 The IUSE approach recognizes the dynamic and continually evolving landscape of individual STEM disciplines, the emerging interdisciplinary needs for undergraduate STEM learning, evolving challenges in the higher education domain, changing technologies, and the STEM needs of academia, government, and the private sector.
 The interplay between STEM education research and STEM education practice are featured; coupling between education research and education practice (e.g., References 17, 18) fosters a "cycle of innovation," iterating between new questions emerging from innovative practice to be solved by new research and new solutions derived from research to be implemented through modified practice.
 Within and beyond specific STEM disciplines, new discoveries, new technologies, emergence of new sub-fields, and assimilation of interdisciplinary lines of inquiry create the context for needed change.
 Research and education synergies exist within undergraduate research experiences, research centers, and observing facilities, as well as classrooms.
 Ongoing changes in subject matter content, workforce needs, and theories of educational practice constitute the engine that drives new STEM education inquiry, development, testing, and implementation.
-Successful implementation along all stages of this cycle requires collaborations among STEM disciplinary experts, learning scientists, and STEM
+Successful implementation along all stages of this cycle requires collaborations among STEM disciplinary experts, learning scientists, and STEM education practitioners.